N-Haitu31/holbertonschool-shell/io_redirections_and_filters/README.md

 22-users_and_homes : script that displays all users and their home directories, sorted by users.

+23-empty_casks : command that finds all empty files and directories in the current directory and all sub-directories.

 24-gifs : script that lists all the files with a .gif extension in the current directory and all its sub-directories.